anreitersimon/Medbrain-Tutorial/STEP7.md

 # Step 7 - Implementing MedicationDetailViewController

+## Prerequisites
+Finished [Step 6](STEP6.md) of this Tutorial.

+If you want to start here you just run `git checkout step7`.

+The Project is located at `project/` of the git repository root.

+## Getting Started

 When selecting a item in the `PatientMedicationsViewController` a `View` should be shown showing further details about the medication.

 This view will be implemented in the `MedicationDetailViewController`.
 The view should show a graph with administrations for the specified medication.